 I used four different backgrounds so that each kid could have their own pattern (though the fourth pattern only has 4 usable clues as the bottom two are ones that lead to the tree).
 And actually, the present doesn’t even HAVE to be under the tree – you could choose to hide it wherever the last clue points to!

-Here are some more winter and Christmas activities for kids!
+Here are some more winter and Christmas activities for kids (and your free printable!)

 - This peek a boo Santa craft coming popping out of the chimney will delight your kiddos!

 - Make your own set of Christmas themed window clings with your kiddos!

 - Keep your kids busy forever with this winter themed sensory activity – ice lake rescue!

 - Make Christmas even more special with this 12 page Christmas scavenger hunt pack!

 - Make a fabric ornament out of any printed picture… like this cute Santa on skis!